-Player 1 st suspension 2 nd suspension 3 rd suspension Junior 2 - 6 weeks 4 - 24 weeks 12+ weeks Open/Senior 4 - 12 weeks 8 - 24 weeks 24+ weeks
+Player 1 st suspension 2 nd suspension 3 rd suspension Junior 3 months 6 months 6+ months Open/Senior 4 - 12 weeks 8 - 24 weeks 24+ weeks

 A suspension and/or the length of a suspension may be appealed to the Disciplinary Committee of the player's Provincial Association within a period of 4 business days after the player receives written notice of the suspension.
-The Disciplinary Committee must hear and rule on the appeal within 4 business days following receipt by the Provincial Association of the player's appeal.
+The Disciplinary Committee must hear and rule on the appeal within $\underline{5}$ business days following receipt by the Provincial Association of the player's appeal.
 The decision of the Disciplinary